jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 ### Honesty with others

 There is more to this honesty than just telling the truth to others.

-That’s also important, but only the surface level of honesty is required to be a man.
-Every lie that a man is told forces him to be inauthentic, to some degree.
+That’s also important, but it only scratches the surface of the honesty required to be a man.
+Every lie that a man tells forces him to live in some degree of inauthenticity.
 Lying also signals a lack of strength.

 Either you weren’t strong enough to behave in a way that didn’t require deception or you currently lack the strength to deal with the backlash from honesty.